Defjoint777/66726805-4497-4dce-a1ba-ccf930a721f8/README.md

 ## Questions

-1. Why is the `graphicx` package necessary for including images?
+1. Why is the `graphicx` package necessary for including images? because without graphix library latex dont know \includegraphics method
-2. What happens if you omit `\centering` inside a `figure`?
+3. What happens if you omit `\centering` inside a `figure`? the figure would be placed on the left side.
-3. How does LaTeX number the figures automatically?
+5. How does LaTeX number the figures automatically? we just have build-in counter for figures.
-4. Why is separating figures into their own folder helpful?
+7. Why is separating figures into their own folder helpful? its helps us to stay organized.
 ---

 ## Advice